microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-angular.md

 The Microsoft Graph Toolkit providers enable authentication and access to Microsoft Graph for the components.
 To learn more, see [Using the providers](../providers/providers.md).
 The provider you use depends on the context in which your solution will be used.

-The following example shows how to add the [MSAL 2 Provider](../providers/msal2.md), but you can follow the same model with any of the providers.
+The following example shows how to add the [MSAL2 Provider](../providers/msal2.md), but you can follow the same model with any of the providers.
 >[!NOTE]
->If you are currently using the MsalProvider and would like to update to the Msal2Provider, follow the steps in the [Msal2Provider](../providers/msal2.md#migrating-from-msalprovider-to-msal2provider) article.
+>If you are currently using the MSAL Provider and would like to update to the MSAL2 Provider, follow the steps in the [MSAL2 Provider](../providers/msal2.md#migrating-from-msalprovider-to-msal2provider) article.

 Import the provider and set it to initialize when the application initializes.
 Replace `<YOUR-CLIENT-ID>` with the client ID for your application.